To 2021 and beyond: Top electric cars of the near (and far) future

 Despite their large size and chunky design, Rivian claims the R1T and R1S can both hit 60 mph in three seconds and pass 100 mph in a supercar-bothering seven seconds.

-Ford recently invested $500 million in Rivina, and together the two companies will produce a Ford-branded electric pickup truck.
+Ford has invested $500 million in Rivian, and together the two companies will produce a Ford-branded electric pickup truck.

 Hoping to success where Faraday Future has so far failed to do, Byton wants to produce a direct rival to Tesla, but by offering even more technology.
 Its first car, the M-byte, will have a hugely futuristic interior, featuring a massive 48-inch dashboard touch screen which stretches the entire width of the cabin.